-- Mastering Number implemented school wide. - Regular use of Rekenreks (abacus) has increased confidence and proficiency in number fluency. - Outdoor Classrooms have Maths activities which are linked to the weekly Maths focus. - Forest school activities related to each year group's current Maths focus planned for in Reception and Year 1. - Provocations introduced within school for children to 'bump' into Maths. - Working walls introduced in KS1 classrooms, stem sentences and Math images displayed in Reception classes.
+- Mastering Number implemented school wide and completed weekly. - Maths equipment audited and updated. - Regular use of Rekenreks has increased confidence and proficiency. - Outdoor Classrooms have regular Maths activities for children to participate with linked to the weekly Maths focus. - Forest school activities related to each year group's current Maths focus planned for and delivered. - Provocations introduced within school for children to 'bump' into Maths. - Working walls introduced in KS1 classrooms and stem sentences and Math images displayed in EYFS.